jsimpso81/WPIlibMathLabVIEW_Examples/FRC_Traj_Robot_Sample_1/readme.md

 ### Items that may need to be customized

-Bookmarks in the LabVIEW project describe some items that may need to be customed on the simulated and real robots to maximize performance.
+Bookmarks in the LabVIEW project describe some items that may need to be customed on the simulated and physical robots to maximize performance.

 ![Samp1Notes](images/sample1_bookmarks.PNG)